Decisions of ICEHR

 When ICEHR is considering not approving a proposal, it shall provide the researcher with the reasons for the prospective decision and give the researcher an opportunity to reply before making a final decision.

-If you believe that there has been a procedural problem (e.g., a conflict of interest of one or more of the ICEHR members) in the consideration of your proposal, you can appeal ICEHR’s decision.
+If the researcher believes that there has been a procedural problem (such as a conflict of interest of one or more of the ICEHR members) in the consideration of their ethics proposal, they may appeal ICEHR’s decision.
 Please refer to Memorial University’s Policy on Ethics of Research Involving Human Participants.
 The decisions of the ICEHR cannot be overridden by the University, except in the case of a successful appeal on procedural grounds.